jnyaanga/joynyaanga/content/post/2021-09-16-scanpy/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-19-11.png" width="1514" />

 ## Assign cell identities
 Now that the data are clustered, the natural next step is to identify the cell type each leiden cluster best corresponds to.
 This is often done using biomarkers.
 The function `scanpy.tl.rank_genes_groups()` will compute a ranking for the highly differential genes in each cluster.
-Of course there are more robust packages for performing differetial testing (like MAST, limma, DESeq2) but this simple method is sufficient for identifying expression patterns of known marker genes.
+Of course there are more robust packages for performing differential testing (like MAST, limma, DESeq2) but this simple method is sufficient for identifying expression patterns of known marker genes.
 To simplify this process, I will use the list of known markers and their associated groups below:

 ![](markers.png)